-Conducting employee satisfaction surveys
+Implementation employee satisfaction surveys

-In order to establish more favorable relations between management and employees, we conduct a regular employee satisfaction survey.
-Based on the survey results, we consider and implement improvement measures, as well as using proposals for improvement obtained from employees during workshops, with the aim of becoming a better company through two-way communication between management and employees.
+In order to build a more positive relationship between management and employees, we conduct an employee satisfaction survey of all employees once a year (surveys are conducted by an external organization once every three years).
+Based on the survey results, we examine and implement measures for improvement.
+Furthermore, we strive to become a better company by facilitating bi-directional communication between management and employees, which includes using employee suggestions for enhancements gathered during workshops.